pxai/fjs/document/content/functionaljs.md

 ```

 ### Update
-The update gets bigger but don’t worry, because we will keep all functions clean.
+The update gets bigger but you don't have to worry, because we will keep all functions clean.

 First of all, we create a simple hash-like structure to contain all possible messages.
 This is convenient because the message type will be referenced in three places, at least: